giacomorebonato/fastify-easy-react-ssr/README.md

 Look in the sample application how both these files use React Router to render all the pages for client and server.
 This plugin expects to find these 2 files in `/`, `/src` or `/lib`.

+These files are very likely similar in a lot of projects...
+I wish we could find a way to abstract them.

 ### Step 5 - Build for production

 I wish this was simpler...